Brain-like Variational Inference: Abstract

 \section{Abstract}

 Inference in both brains and machines can be formalized by optimizing a shared objective: maximizing the evidence lower bound (ELBO) in machine learning, or minimizing variational free energy ($\FF$) in neuroscience (ELBO = $-\FF$).
 While this equivalence suggests a unifying framework, it leaves open how inference is implemented in neural systems.
-Here, we show that online natural gradient descent on $\FF$, under Poisson assumptions, leads to a recurrent spiking neural network that performs variational inference via membrane potential dynamics.
-The resulting model---the iterative Poisson variational autoencoder (\ipvae)---replaces the encoder network with local updates derived from natural gradient descent on $\FF$.
-Theoretically, \ipvae yields a number of desirable features such as emergent normalization via lateral competition, and hardware-efficient integer spike count representations.
-Empirically, \ipvae outperforms both standard VAEs and Gaussian-based predictive coding models in sparsity, reconstruction, and biological plausibility. \ipvae also exhibits strong generalization to out-of-distribution inputs, exceeding hybrid iterative-amortized VAEs.
+Here, we introduce FOND (\textit{\underline{F}ree energy \underline{O}nline \underline{N}atural-gradient \underline{D}ynamics}), a framework that derives neural inference dynamics from three principles: (1) natural gradients on $\FF$, (2) online belief updating, and (3) iterative refinement.
+We apply FOND to derive \ipvae (\textit{iterative Poisson variational autoencoder}), a recurrent spiking neural network that performs variational inference through membrane potential dynamics, replacing amortized encoders with iterative inference updates.
+Theoretically, \ipvae yields several desirable features such as emergent normalization via lateral competition, and hardware-efficient integer spike count representations.
+Empirically, \ipvae outperforms both standard VAEs and Gaussian-based predictive coding models in sparsity, reconstruction, and biological plausibility, and scales to complex color image datasets such as CelebA. \ipvae also exhibits strong generalization to out-of-distribution inputs, exceeding hybrid iterative-amortized VAEs.
 These results demonstrate how deriving inference algorithms from first principles can yield concrete architectures that are simultaneously biologically plausible and empirically effective.

 \addtocontents{toc}{ }